sunfishcode/rfcs/text/0000-io-safety.md

-This can cause programs to [access the wrong resources], or even break encapsulation boundaries by creating aliases to raw handles held privately elsewhere in the program, causing [spooky action at a distance].
+This can cause programs to [access the wrong resources], or even break encapsulation boundaries by creating aliases to raw handles held privately elsewhere, causing [spooky action at a distance].

-This RFC introduces a new concept and a new trait which work with the existing `std` types and traits without changing or replacing them.
-It provides a path to gradually closing the I/O safety loophole.
-And it answers a question that has come up a [few] [times] about why `from_raw_fd` is unsafe.

-The expected outcomes are:
+This RFC introduces a path to gradually closing this loophole by introducing:

- - A new concept, I/O safety, documented in the standard library documentation.
+ - A new concept, I/O safety, to be documented in the standard library documentation.
  - A new trait, `std::io::OwnsRaw`.
- - New documentation for [`from_raw_fd`]/[`from_raw_handle`]/[`from_raw_socket`] explaining why they're unsafe in terms of I/O safety.
+ - New documentation for [`from_raw_fd`]/[`from_raw_handle`]/[`from_raw_socket`] explaining why they're unsafe in terms of I/O safety, addressing a question that has come up a [few] [times].

 [few]: https://github.com/rust-lang/rust/issues/72175
 [times]: https://users.rust-lang.org/t/why-is-fromrawfd-unsafe/39670